bahtou/Mongoose-for-Node-Developers/README.md

 The course is using `python` to stage working with mongo database.
 I am currently working with `node.js` so it's only logical that I mimic the course using `node.js`.

-Feel free to follow along, contribute and `donkey.punch` if my code begins to anything like a flying spaghetti monster.
+Feel free to follow along, contribute and `donkey.punch` me if my code begins to anything like a flying spaghetti monster.

 **Requirements**